-Service blueprint concept will prove to be a useful and effective tool for the company for examining the inefficiencies of its current refinancing process.
-Service blueprint concept helps to detail the procedure of providing loans, kind of maintenance and support activities needed, the process of providing relevant information to the users etc. Service profit chain concept helps to establish a relationship between profitability, customer loyalty, employee satisfaction, loyalty and productivity (Sander and Kleimeier, 2004).
+The service blueprint concept will prove to be a useful and effective tool for the company for examining the inefficiencies of its current refinancing process.
+Service blueprint concept helps to detail the procedure of providing loans, kind of maintenance and support activities needed, the process of providing relevant information to the users, etc. The service profit chain concept helps to establish a relationship between profitability, customer loyalty, employee satisfaction, loyalty, and productivity (Sander and Kleimeier, 2004).

 Baum, S. H. 1990.
 Making your service blueprint pay off.
 The journal of services marketing.
 4(3), pp. 45-52.